 Also, the district is in the process of hiring an Interim Superintendent.
 This position was posted on October 1st and and can be found here.
 The application deadline is Friday, October 16th.
 Starting on October 19th, Dr. Joe Connelly will serve as the Acting Interim Superintendent until the Interim Superintendent is hired.

-October 1st UpdatePosted by Superintendent Search Team at 10/1/2015
+October 1st UpdatePosted by Superintendent Search Team on 10/1/2015

 On September 29th, Dr. Lupini informed the School Committee that he is resigning his position as Superintendent of Schools in Brookline.
 Dr. Lupini has spent countless early mornings and long days serving the children and families of Brookline, and we are very grateful for his 11 years of dedication.
 We congratulate him and wish him the very best in his new role.

 The School Committee will be developing and communicating a specific Superintendent transition timeline in the coming days.
 On September 29th, the School Committee had its fourth discussion in open session regarding the transition process.
 At this meeting, the School Committee appointed Dr. Joe Connelly as "Acting Interim Superintendent of Schools," to be effective on October 19th.
 We are also beginning a process to identify an "Interim Superintendent" who will serve until the 2016-2017 school year.

 The superintendent search process will be discussed in more detail at our next School Committee meeting on October 8th.
 This webpage will be updated regularly to help keep the public informed about the search process.
 Please see the Stay Informed section below to learn how you can sign up for email updates.